★ Ultimate guide to sms marketing ★

 While you have people attending on Sunday, it’s hard to keep your congregation connected on the six other days of the week in this increasingly digital world.
 It’s especially hard to connect to younger generations, who communicate in different ways.

-It’s nice to get a periodic reminders for inspiration and guidance.
-You can even tie in quotes to the message of that week’s sermon.
+It’s nice to get periodic reminders for inspiration and guidance.
+You can even tie in quotes with the message of that week’s sermon.

 No doubt your church has lots going on every day of the week!
 Get more of your congregants to turn out to church events with friendly reminders.

 Never worry about mixing up schedules again.
 With a quick text blast, you can be sure everyone knows about the rescheduling.

 Business is good, but no-shows are a drag.
 Sometimes foot traffic isn’t enough, either, and there’s a lull in activity.